AnghelLeonard/Hibernate-SpringBoot/README.md

 Well, among the Hibernate5Module features we have support for dealing with this aspect of lazy loading and eliminate this exception.
 Even if OSIV will continue to be enabled (not recommended), Jackson will not use the `Session` opened via OSIV.

-**Key points:**\
+**Key points:**
-     - add the Hibernate5Module dependency in `pom.xml`\
+- for Maven, add the Hibernate5Module dependency in `pom.xml`
-     - add a `@Bean` that returns an instance of `Hibernate5Module`\
+- add a `@Bean` that returns an instance of `Hibernate5Module`
 - annotate the `Author` bean with `@JsonInclude(Include.NON_EMPTY)` to exclude `null` or what is considered empty from the returned JSON

 **Note:** The presence of Hibernate5Module instructs Jackson to initialize the lazy associations with default values (e.g., a lazy associated collection will be initialized with `null`).
-Hibernate5Module doesn't work for lazy loded attributes.
+Hibernate5Module doesn't work for lazy loaded attributes.
 For such case consider [this](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootAttributeLazyLoadingJacksonSerialization) item.

 ----------------------------------------------------------------------------------------------------------------------